lgsump/digitalization-florilegium/pages/the-glass-menagerie-by-tennessee-williams.md

 <h6> Picture from <a href="https://www.blueridgebotanic.com/blog/florilegium">Blue Ridge Botanic.</a></h6>
 <hr>
 <br>
-<font color="blue">Scenes 1, 2, and 3 of the Glass Menagerie performed or narrated by Montgomery Clift, Julie Harris, Jessica Tandy, David Wayne, and directed by Howard Sackler for Caedmon Records and The Theatre Recording Society.
-Produced in 1964.</font>
+Scenes 1, 2, and 3 of the Glass Menagerie performed or narrated by Montgomery Clift, Julie Harris, Jessica Tandy, David Wayne, and directed by Howard Sackler for Caedmon Records and The Theatre Recording Society.
+Produced in 1964.